Connecticut Hockey League Hockey Rules and Regulations

 Any team receiving a penalty, will result in a Face Off in their defensive end.

-Players serving an "Attempt to Injure" suspension will be unable to play in any tier or rink for the CHL during the duration of the suspension.
+Players serving an "Attempt to Injure" suspension will be unable to play or referee in any tier or rink for the CHL during the duration of the suspension.

 All Major Penalties are subject to an Suspension of at least (1) to be served at that teams' next game.